limalayla/libfit/README.md

 * Evenements logic
 * UI : Inputs
        Lists
+* Implement Trees

 ###### New:
+* Implemented linked lists

+###### Previous:
 * Switched the build system from handmade makefile to cmake
 * New Presentation

-###### Previous:
-* Implemented nodes (to be used by tree and linked lists)

 ###### Bugs: